bknopp71/CS5621_HW2/README.md

-The silver class includes native silver and related silver-bearing minerals identified with the following keywords:
+The silver class includes native silver and related silver-bearing minerals identified with the following keywords.
+A image distribution is not currently listed:

 - *Silver*
 - *Native silver*